-Please note: Due to the global COVID-19 pandemic, all bellringing practices are taking place online, and service ringing is heavily restricted.
-We cannot welcome any visitors at present.
+Please note: Due to the COVID-19 pandemic, we cannot welcome any visitors at present.
 Limited resumption of ringing is imminent (May 2021)

 Why not learn to ring bells?

 Bell ringing is a team activity that stimulates the brain and helps to keep you fit.
 We have ringers aged between 10 and 80, and are always interested in increasing our numbers.
 You don't need to be strong, you don't need to be musical, you don't need to go to church.
 You just need enthusiasm to learn something new!

 We ring at Arborfield Church in Berkshire, in the south of England, a few miles south of Lower Earley and Reading, and a few miles west of Wokingham.
 We practice every Friday evening, jointly with ringers from Barkham Church.
 Our practice usually runs from 7.30pm - 9pm, focusing on the learners in the first half.

 We also ring before the Sunday morning services (9.30 - 10.00am), and after wedding ceremonies when required.
 However, we can't all go every week, and no-one expects that.

 We often ring at other towers in our area of mid Berkshire, and hold joint events with their members.
 Sometimes, we may simply go to the pub or out for a meal.

 We may visit other bell towers as well - in becoming a ringer, you will be welcomed by any other band of ringers in the country.

 We often get visits from ringers from other towers.
 If you are a ringer and would like to visit us, please get in touch (we will normally respond very quickly); however we also don't mind if you come unannounced.